FForthmann/FForthmann/README.md

 *Fulltime scout 🏕️ and lifelong learner 📚.*

-At the moment I am involved in learning:
+At the moment I am involved in working with:

 - 🧮 R
 - 🤖 Python